Skip to Content

 What to Expect When Going to Trial in Arlington

-• Damages Awarded: If a judge or jury has ruled in favor of the plaintiff, damages (monetary compensation) will be awarded.
-These damages are to be paid by the defendant to the plaintiff as a court order.
+• Damages Awarded: If the plaintiff prevails, damages (financial compensation) are awarded, to be paid by the defendant per court order.

 Understanding the Appeals Process in Texas